LucasAho/CongoStore/README.md

     * Finally, a user may either repeat the process and continue shopping, or checkout and get a receipt which includes costs and item names.

 ## File Infrastructure

-### Main File
-    bamazonCustomer.js is the file which runs all front end user interaction, including inquierer and requests from the mysql database.
+    bamazonCustomer.js is the file which runs all front end user interaction, including inquirer and requests from the mysql database.

-### Mysql Database
     The CLI connects to a database named "bamazon_db" which holds the table "products".

 ### Screenshots and Gifs of Functions